prtkgpt/questdb.io/docs/guide/binaries.md

 ## Setup QuestDB

 You need Java 11 or above.
-You can check your installation as follows
+You can check your installation as follows:

 ```shell
 java -version